cloudnative-pg/cloudnative-pg/docs/src/cloudnative-pg.v1.md

 </td>
 <td>
    <p>Maps to the <code>ENCODING</code> parameter of <code>CREATE DATABASE</code>.
 This setting cannot be changed.
-Character set encoding to use in the database.
-This setting cannot be changed.</p>
+Character set encoding to use in the database.</p>
 </td>
 </tr>
 <tr><td><code>locale</code><br/>